BobBuildTool/bob/doc/manpages/bob-build-dev.rst

 be initialized with :ref:`bob init <manpage-bob-init>`.
 Any number of build trees may refer to the same project.
 Inside the external build-tree, there may be a dedicated ``default.yaml``, overriding settings from the project.
+Likewise, there can be a dedicated *layer configuration* ``config.yaml`` file in the external build-tree.

 By default, managed layers are updated by the command before the build, unless the ``--build-only`` option is given.